Louis I of Brzeg: Life

-Louis was the second son of the Silesian duke Bolesław III the Generous, then ruling over Legnica and Brzeg, by his first wife, the Přemyslid princess Margaret, a daughter of King Wenceslaus II of Bohemia.
-Louis was the youngest son of the ducal couple who survived to adulthood.
+Louis was the second son of the Silesian duke Bolesław III the Generous, then ruling over Legnica and Brzeg, and his first wife, the Přemyslid princess Margaret, a daughter of King Wenceslaus II of Bohemia.
+Louis was the youngest son of the ducal couple and survived to adulthood.
 The third and last son, Nikolaus was born and died in 1322, shortly before their mother.

 Like his elder brother, little was known of Louis I's early years; his first formal appearance was in 1329 on the occasion of the renewal of his father's homage to the Luxembourg king John of Bohemia.
 In the following years Louis spent much of his time at the royal court in Prague.
-It was there where he probably learned about politics and government.
+It was there that he probably learned about politics and government.

 In 1342 Bolesław III's huge debts forced him to cede the Duchy of Legnica to his sons Wenceslaus and Louis, while he retired with his second wife Katarina Šubić to the Duchy of Brzeg (which also included Oława as well as Namysłów, returned to him by his eldest son Wenceslaus).
-During the first three years, both brothers ruled jointly without major problems until Wenceslaus, after years of childless marriage, lost all his hopes to have children and decided to give most of the Legnica territory to Louis.
-The formal divisionary treaty took place on 9 August 1345 in the Silesian capital Wroclaw and was personally signed by King John of Bohemia.
+During the first three years, both brothers ruled jointly without major problems until Wenceslaus, after years of childless marriage, lost all his hopes of having children and decided to give most of the Legnica territory to Louis.
+The formal divisionary treaty took place on 9 August 1345 in the Silesian capital Wrocław and was personally signed by King John of Bohemia.
 Louis I received the richest part of the Duchy and the residence in Legnica.

 However, the breakdown between the brothers took place only one year later.
 In 1346 Wenceslaus - whose wife, after eight years of marriage was finally expecting their first child - tried to modify the treaty, under which Louis gave up all his lands to his elder brother (who apparently was dying), and in exchange, he was named his sole heir, even in the case of the birth of a son.
 As a temporary compensation, Louis received 400 pieces of silver per year and the possession of the palace of Byczyna.

-It soon became apparent the reality was totally different.
+It soon became apparent that reality was totally different.
 The "ill" Wenceslaus wasn't in any danger of dying.
 In addition, the situation was more complicated after the birth of the first of Wenceslaus's four sons, Rupert.
 Now Wenceslaus wanted to force his brother to renounce his succession rights, and Louis saw how his brother reduced the payment of his allowance.
-However, Louis's financial situation was not so bad as he was able to buy the town of Lubin from his father and moved there with his family.
+However, Louis's financial situation was not so bad as he was able to buy the town of Lubin from his father and move there with his family.